tmsquid/ByuTheMovieDatabase/README.md

 ![](Screenshot/Screenshot1601202-01.jpg)

 How to run:

 This application was designed using Netbeans 8.1.
 The language is written in JAVA, JavaScript and HTML.
 Best way to run this application is to install Netbeans 8.1 and open project.

+How to Run Test:

+To run selenium you need to change path to webdriver.chrome.driver in test files.

 This that I would include in future version: